FAQ and Useful Information

-- Those who want a tandem kayak with rudder and ability to take a spray deck.
+- Those who need a tandem kayak with rudder and ability to take a spray deck.

 What to Wear

 You will need a hat and sunglasses, and a strap to keep them secure.

 Long-sleeved shirts provide the best protection.
 Shorts are OK but ¾ pants and trousers provide better sun and mosquito protection.
 A stretchy material is the most comfortable if you get wet (cotton clings and restricts your movement).

 Consider wearing water-shoes or sneakers without socks.

 Sunscreen and Bug Repellents

 We strongly recommend using sunscreen.
 If you will be out at sunset and/or dawn we also recommend mosquito repellents.

 What to Bring